-The bulk rock salt that is used to manufacture such lamps can also expire and prove to be unhealthy to its users if its proper care is not taken.
+The bulk rock salt that is used to manufacture such lamps can only expire if its proper care is not taken.
 The rock salt crystals used to make these lamps absorb moisture from the atmosphere when the lamp is turned on.
 This hygroscopic process makes the rock salt crystals of the lamp wet which is why it is recommended to keep your lamp in a dry environment.

 Does Pink Himalayan Salt Expire?

 If the salt is in its purest form then it can go for million years without expiring but if it has some additives in it or if it is exposed to too much moisture or heat, then it can go bad before time.
 Therefore, some measures must be taken to prevent the salt from expiring too soon.

 How To Keep Himalayan Salt From Expiring?